Lauren Phillips

 Lauren Phillips (born 1981) is a Welsh television actress from Bridgend, Wales.

 She is best known for playing the no-nonsense character, Kelly Evans, in the Welsh TV soap Pobol y Cwm.
 She originally played the character between 2003 and 2007, reprising the role in 2015, covering social issues such as bulimia in the early years.
 She has also played the role of art teacher Sara Harries in the S4C dramas Caerdydd and Gwaith/Cartref.
+She also starred in Series 2 of Torchwood, Dead Man Walking.